fadden/CiderPress2/docs/Manual-cp2.md

  - `-ph` = `--preserve=host`
  - `-pn` = `--preserve=naps`

-These may be provided singly or in a single chunk, e.g. "-pnfj" is equivalent to "-pn -f -j".
+These may be provided singly or as a single chunk, e.g. `-pnfj` is equivalent to `-pn -f -j`.

 #### `--classic`